Amerika (miniseries): Climax and resolution

 The Soviet leaders of the occupation are faced with the dual problem of keeping the U.S. pacified and convincing the Politburo that their fears of a revitalized U.S. are unfounded because the country can no longer pose a threat.
 The Politburo is not convinced, and considers exploding nuclear weapons on the American capital of Washington, D.C. and also over several unnamed U.S. cities as a warning to the subjugated Americans and to the world.
 Samanov and Andrei Denisov, both of whom want Soviet control of the United States to be relatively humane, are horrified by this idea.

 At great personal risk, Petya Samanov convinces the Soviet leadership in the Kremlin in Moscow to accept an agreeable compromise plan.
 The United States will be divided into "satellite states" such as Heartland; the Politburo accepts the plan on the condition that the members of both the United States House of Representatives and the United States Senate will be summarily executed.
 This avoids the possibility of a trial taking place in Washington similar to the Nuremberg trials that took place decades earlier at the end of World War II, long before the Soviet occupation of the former United States.
 Such a trial will proceed either by a court of law or by a Soviet military tribunal being appointed by the Central Committee in Moscow making a strenuous journey to travel to the former U.S. capital city to preside over such a trial.
 This is mostly due to their fears that Congress has been galvanizing the American people to rise against their Soviet overlords.
-Under strict instructions to Samanov by Moscow, the planned operation will only be carried out if the United States Congress refuses to agree to dissolve the nation's government, disperse, and go home in peace.
+Under strict instructions to Samanov by Moscow, the planned operation will only be carried out if the United States Congress refuses to agree to dissolve the nation's government and relinquishes its federal authority and power to the new independent and regional countries in North America.
+Then afterwards without any resistance or any actions of rebellion they would gladly disperse, and return home in peace.
 If they comply, the lives of both chambers of Congress will be spared.